John Lund (actor): Early life

 John Lund's father, Edward M. Lund, was a Norwegian immigrant and glassblower in Rochester, New York.
 His mother, Rose A. Mooney, was born in Columbus, Ohio.
 Lund did not finish high school, and he tried several businesses before settling on advertising in the 1930s.
 His jobs included being "a soda-jerk, carpenter and timekeeper".

 Career

 Stage

 While working for an advertising agency, he was asked by a friend to appear in an industrial show for the 1939 World's Fair.
 As a result, he served as stage manager of Railroad on Parade at the fair and played several roles in the production.
-Before moving to New York City he had appeared in several amateur productions in Rochester.
+Before moving to New York City, he had appeared in several amateur productions in Rochester.

 He began acting professionally by appearing on Broadway in a production of William Shakespeare's As You Like It (1941) alongside Alfred Drake.

-He wrote the book and lyrics for Broadway's New Faces of 1943 (1943), as well as appearing in the production.
+He wrote the book and lyrics for Broadway's New Faces of 1943, as well as appearing in the production.
 That same year, he performed as O'Connor in Early to Bed at the Broadhurst Theatre.

-It was his work as Yank in the play The Hasty Heart (1945) that got him recognized by Hollywood and led to a long-term film contract with Paramount Pictures.
+His work as Yank in the play The Hasty Heart (1945) got him recognized by Hollywood and led to a long-term film contract with Paramount Pictures.